Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 ### Create a GitHub Personal Access Token
 In order for Snowflake to authenticate to your GitHub repository, you will need to generate a personal access token.
 Please follow the [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) instructions to create your token.

-Make sure to note down the token until step 3 of the Quickstart, where we will be securely storing it within a Snowflake secret object.
+Make sure to write down the token until step 3 of the Quickstart, where we will be securely storing it within a Snowflake `SECRET` object.

 ### Fork the Quickstart Repository
 You'll need to create a fork of the repository for this Quickstart in your GitHub account.
 Visit the [Data Engineering with Snowflake Notebooks associated GitHub Repository](https://github.com/Snowflake-Labs/sfguide-data-engineering-with-notebooks) and click on the "Fork" button near the top right.
 Complete any required fields and click "Create Fork".